MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-remove-label-protection.md

 When you use File Explorer, you can quickly remove labels and protection from a single file, multiple files, or a folder.
 When you select a folder, all the files in that folder and any subfolders it has are automatically selected.

 1. In File Explorer, select your file, multiple files, or a folder.
 Right-click, and select **Classify and protect**.

 2. To remove a label: In the **Classify and protect - Azure Information Protection** dialog box, click **Delete Label**.
 If the label was configured to apply protection, that protection is automatically removed.

 3. To remove custom protection from a single file: In the **Classify and protect - Azure Information Protection** dialog box, clear the **Protect with custom permissions** option.

+    If you cannot select **Protect with custom permissions**, your administrator does not allow you to use this option.

 4. To remove custom protection from multiple files: In the **Classify and protect - Azure Information Protection** dialog box, click **Remove custom permissions**.

+    If you cannot select this option, your administrator does not allow you to use this option.

 5. Click **Apply** and wait for the **Work finished** message to see the results.
 Then click **Close**.